So, you appreciate all the good things a floor plan can offer and want to know how to draw a floor plan yourself, awesome.

 7. Send your Floor plan for Conversion

-Once you’re happy with your sketch, send it to us for the Floor Plan Sketch Conversion treatment.
-With a simple drag and drop you can leave it with us to create a beautiful and bespoke floor plan for just £6.95 + VAT.
+Once you’re happy with your sketch, send it to us for the Floorplan Conversion treatment.
+With a simple drag and drop, you can leave it with us to create a beautiful and bespoke floor plan.

 Sound good?
 Come check us out, enter BLOG28 for 3 free orders when creating an account 🙂

 Try Floorplan Conversion for FREE!